Auditor General Slams Dodgy Tourism Fund For Racial Discrimination

 “Failing to check whether businesses were profitable meant that profitable parent companies collected millions through their subsidiaries.
 ‘The Tourism Recovery Ministers did give funding to tourism businesses with profitable parent companies, including two parent companies that received funding of $31.2 million and $30 million respectively for their subsidiary tourism businesses.’

-“Most damning is the criticism of Tourism Minister Stuart Nash.
+“Most damning is the criticism of fmr Tourism Minister Stuart Nash Kelvin Davis.
 He made decisions without records, rhyme nor reason, with hundreds of millions of dollars of taxpayer money.
 ‘We saw limited evidence explaining the reasons for the decisions.
 Without those records, those who have made the decisions are not able to adequately explain why funding was provided.’

-Note: Correction: After being contacted by Stuart Nash, ACT would like to make the following correction.
-Kelvin Davis was the Tourism Minister at the time.
-We’d like to thank Minister Nash for contacting us about his colleague’s involvement and for his ongoing interest in ACT's publications.